Do you have what it takes to join a fun and daring mission to uncover the truth about sound?

 10:40, 11:20, 12:00 (SS), 12:40, 13:20, 14:00, 14:40 and 15:20

 And don't miss these other exciting things to do during your visit...

-Relax in the UK’s largest standalone Planetarium and experience the wonder of our two live shows.
+Relax in the UK’s largest standalone Planetarium and experience the wonder of our two film shows.

 All of our shows offer a relaxed environment and are chatterbox shows.
 We understand that the planetarium is an unusual and exciting experience so the audience are welcome to call out, ask questions or talk to their family about what they see.